eye-division/ray-lee/_projects/spin.md

 ---
-title: "Spin"
+title: Spin
 description: "Spin' develops and extends the research work begun in 'The Theremin Lesson'."
-project_date: 2006-11-01T00:00:00.000Z
+project_date: 2001-03-01 00:00:00
-project_to_date: 2006-12-01T00:00:00.000Z
+project_to_date:
 list: true
 archive: true
-main_image_path: "/assets/spin.jpg"
+main_image_path: /assets/spin.jpg
 video_embed:
 images:
-  - image_path: "/assets/spin.jpg"
+  - image_path: /assets/spin.jpg
     description:
 tags:
 order: 12
 ---

 'Spin', Sensitive Skin season of new performance.
-Future Factory Nottingham.
+Future Factory, Bonington Gallery, Nottingham.
 2001

-'Spin' develops and extends the research work begun in 'The Theremin Lesson'.
-In 'Spin', the machines and devices developed in the research process at Masson Mill are reworked for a contemporary art gallery space.
-The performance aimed to evoke the sense of industrial processes, the latent obsolescence of technology and the invisible forces of magnetism and electro-magnetic fields.

 > "Mad for magnetism, radio waves, Theremins and the fertile ruins of twentieth century technology" The Wire

+*Spin* restaged and developed *The Theremin Lesson* in a gallery context.
+New devices were added to the collection of sound machines.
+The form of the original work was retained with an installation area separated from the audience by the use of a metal post and rope barrier.
+The performances lasted twenty-four minutes during which time the audience were free to move around the space.

+**Technical:**

+In addition to the devices made for *The Theremin Lesson*, *Spin*added three more spinning sirens, and ventilator which was turned into a kinetic sculpture, with the resulting sound amplified and processed, creating an amplified mechanical breath.&nbsp;

+The new spinning sirens used car windscreen wiper motors while the original sirens from *The Theremin Lesson* had used 230v AC motors.
+A development in the work was the use of variable voltage DC power supplies so that the speed of rotation of the sirens could be controlled from a slow start to maximum speed and down again.

+**Performance/Composition:**

+The composition reused the structure of *The Theremin Lesson*.
+After an opening Theremin passage the individual devices were activated and added to or subtracted from the overall sonic mix.

+**Supported by:**

+Nottingham Trent University, Future Factory

+**References:**

+*Invisible-Forces: Listening to Ray Lee*, Robert Ayers, Far Ahead Publications, Nottingham 2001